 Doxycycline is an oral and intravenous bacteriostatic tetracycline antibiotic which binds to the 30S bacterial ribosomal subunit rendering protein synthesis ineffective.
-This class of antibiotics has a broad range encompassing some coverage for MRSA and gram negatives as well as atypical organisms.
+This class of antibiotics has a broad range encompassing some coverage for MRSA, gram negatives, and atypical organisms.
 Among these are early Lyme disease, vibrio, brucellosis, Q fever, anthrax, rickettsia, malaria prophylaxis, Rocky Mountain Spotted Fever, etc. The drug has excellent bioavailability as well.

 Drop me a comment below with questions! 🙂